 If your dentist has taken a look at the development of your child’s wisdom teeth and has recommended wisdom teeth removal, you’ll need to know a few things about the process in order to plan effectively.
-One of the more common aspects of that process that Washington DC parents want to know about is recovery time – in terms of just how much school their kids will miss due to wisdom teeth removal.
+One of the more common aspects of that process that parents want to know about is recovery time – in terms of just how much school their kids will miss due to wisdom teeth removal.

 Recovering From Wisdom Teeth Removal: How Long Does It Take?